JoeJona/fate_intern-flutter-app/README.md

 Clone the repo \
 Go to the project folder in terminal \
-Then run - flutter run \
+Then first load dependencies - pub get and then run it with - flutter run

 This project is a starting point for a Flutter application.